dosipod/SrWiki/Digital-Microphone-Hookup.md

 <br/>

-Since 0.12.0, you can change I2S pins in the [Sound Settings](https://github.com/atuline/WLED/wiki/Sound-Settings) interface; on ESP32 any available GPIO can be assigned to I²S.
+Since 0.12.0, you can change I2S pins in the [Sound Settings](https://github.com/atuline/WLED/wiki/Sound-Settings) interface; on ESP32 any available GPIO can be used for I²S.
 The 'SD' signal can also be mapped to an input-only (GPI) pin.
 You'll need to reboot when done with pin assignment.

 In older releases, you need to change pins used by defining `I2S_WS`, `I2S_SD`, and `I2S_SCK` in your PlatformIO config, or by editing the values in audio_reactive.h.